savipauk/duel-arena/README.md

   - add `--link` flag to create a symlink to `out/compile_commands.json`
 - `./run.sh` to build and run
   - add `--clean` flag for a clean build
-- or do it manually yourself with CMake
+- or do it manually